timquayle/FunnyMoney/README.md

 -- A stock buy/sell simulator Application

-Writting front to back in the JavaScript Stack..
+Written front to back in the Mean Stack..

 BackEnd - MongoDB
 Server - Express.JS